dani37x/E-lectro/README.md

   - [x] backups
   - [x] restore databases
   - [x] newsletter for registered users
+  - [x] set timed price hikes for products
+  - [x] set timed discounts for products
+  - [x] set the previous price for every product
+  - [x] set the lowest price for products from last month
+  - [x] set the highest price for products from last month
+  - [x] set the random price for products from last month
 - [x] Redis and Redis queue
   - [x] Redis queue and workers
   - [x] old functions with async queue usage